How Will Filing For Bankruptcy Be Beneficial For Me?

 The primary benefit of filing for bankruptcy is the time and freedom it gives you to regroup.
 Your creditors can be prevented from foreclosing or repossessing your property, calling you, sending you mail and suing you.
 You will have the time to relax, breathe and assess your finances.
 After filing, you will have time to take stock of what you need and what assets you want to keep and to plan your financial path to a brighter future.

 Once you file for bankruptcy, your creditors cannot legally take any further action against you.
 Filing prohibits creditors from even attempting to collect any debt and stops current garnishment of your wages.
+It can help you maintain generational wealth by keeping your home.
 In addition, your creditors are required to deal directly, and only, with your attorney.
 By understanding the resources available to you, you will be able to formulate a plan to achieve your desired outcome.

 Chapter 7 and Chapter 13 consumer bankruptcies both deal with debt relief, but there are certain differences in how you may be affected.

 Chapter 7 bankruptcy, also known as liquidation bankruptcy, is a way for individuals to have most of their debts forgiven (or discharged).
 Most individual Chapter 7 bankruptcies are completed within 90 days from the initial bankruptcy filing.
 At The Law Office of Donald L. Bell, we help many people obtain a fresh start through Chapter 7 bankruptcy.
 Let attorney Donald L. Bell and his staff advise you about which debts may be discharged and guide you through the filing process to protect assets you want to keep and receive forgiveness of your dischargeable debts.